 The annual canvass is a review of the electoral register.
-We undertake an annual review during August each year to make sure our electoral register is up-to-date.
+We undertake an annual review between July to November to make sure our electoral register is up-to-date.

 Unless your name appears on the electoral register, you won't be able to vote in an election.

 If you're not on the register, you may also find it difficult when applying for mortgages, loans or credit as credit reference agencies use the register to check addresses of applicants.
 Being on the Council Tax register does not automatically mean you're on the register of electors.

 How we conduct the canvass and what you need to do

 Coronavirus (COVID-19): it's important you reply quickly to the canvass if you need to.
 This will help us to avoid visiting households we need a response from.

 - Between July and August we send a letter to every household in the borough.
 The letter lists all the people in your house who are currently registered to vote.